 Disruption requires more than a technology breakthrough.
-It requires forward thinking, looking at an accepted dynamic and discovering new ways to operate.
+It requires forward thinking and tech innovators, looking at an accepted dynamic and discovering new ways to operate.
 It involves adding tech that replaces an older process, with attributes that are immediately obvious.
 Disruptors ask key questions.
 Why are books only sold through physical stores?
 Why do people have to hail cabs or call them in advance if they want a 10-minute ride across town?
 Why can’t people edit the same document in real time with edits saved dynamically?

 With COVID-19 continuing the rage on, there’s a pressing need for asking the right questions to enable disruption.
 In some sectors, it’s already happening.
 Education largely moved to virtual classrooms.
 Professionals like lawyers, consultants, and accountants are conducting video conferencing instead of in-person meetings.
 Contactless curbside pickup only happens with seamless tech, and it’s happening at such a pace many retail stores are shifting from actual storefronts to warehouses.
 Artificial reality now holds more promise, as people want connections and new ways to see the world without the associated risks or costs.